-- Decide how to organize your network.
+- Organize your network.
 Create a spreadsheet and filing system to keep track of names, addresses, titles, emails, resumés sent, responses received, and contacts made.
 Here’s a template to help you get started!

 - Communicate with your network.
 Initiate contact and be sure to follow up your meetings with a thank-you note!
 Remember to be assertive, not aggressive, and always be clear about your reasons for contact.

 - Initiate informational interviews.
 One of the best ways to gain more information about an occupation or industry—and to build a network of contacts in that field—is to talk with people who currently work in the field.
 Remember, the purpose of the informational interview is to obtain information, not to get a job.

 - BU Connects – A new platform exclusively for Boston University alumni, students, faculty, and staff that brings Terriers together for personal and professional networking on a global scale.

 - Alumni Directory – Find alumni and former classmates using the Alumni Directory!
 Use your Kerberos ID and Password to gain access.

 LinkedIn is a place to find and leverage professional opportunities, now and throughout your career.
 LinkedIn enables you to: